 - Discuss Scripture: Try and do a mini-DBS with them through chat.
 Read Scripture, ask some questions, see how the contact responds (e.g. Matthew 1-7)

 You want to keep the true seekers moving forward.
 If a contact messages your page on Facebook Messenger saying, “Hi!”
 The Digital Filterer’s role is to go from “Hi” to understanding why this individual is contacting the page.

 On Facebook, people are more likely to interact with a page when they know they will get a quick response.
 Facebook even gives favor to pages that respond quickly.
 Facebook will display the responsiveness of the page such as the ones below.

-As the demand increases, consider having more than one DR to provide rest for others.
+As the demand increases, consider having more than one DF to provide rest for others.
 The nature of social media is that it is always on, and there is never a time when someone can’t message a page.
-Consider having your DRs work in shifts.
+Consider having your DFs work in shifts.

 Guides Seekers on a Journey